-Beer is one of the most important selling products in Thailand, which comes along with a long history.
+Beer in Thailand is one of the most important selling products, which comes along with a long history.
 Starting beer brewing in 1933 Thailand established to be a successful niche product in the Thai market as well as in the world market.
 The biggest and most popular breweries in Thailand are the Boon Rawd Brewery, Thai Asia Pacific Brewery and Thai Beverage.
 Boon Rawd Brewery is known for its production of Singha Beer and Leo Beer.
 The production of the famous Chang Beer is at the ThaiBeverage Brewery and the Thai Asia Pacific Brewery brews Heineken and Tiger beer.

 The local market share of all three breweries is shown in the bar graph of the infographic.
 Uppermost is the Boon Rawd Brewery with a local market share of 69,06%.
 On the second spot is Thai Beverage with 26,76% followed by Thai Asia Pacific.

 If you have a look at the pie chart of the info graphic you will see that the best-selling beer of Thailand is Leo beer with 53%.
 Close to this is Chang beer with 38% followed by Singha beer with 7%.
 Last but not least is the Phuket beer with 2% from all purchases.